 Just last year, Leaño became the third fastest Filipino to finish Challenge Roth in Germany.
-He then emerged as the 11th fastest Filipino to finish Ironman in Subic Bay last June to earn a spot to the world championships in Kona.
+He then emerged as the 11th fastest Filipino to finish Ironman in Subic Bay in June to earn a spot at the world championships in Kona.

 “I think everyone has an innate desire to achieve something.
 And I think sometimes they’re not just given the opportunity to do it.
 Some people, right off the bat, they’re super fast already—and I’m not one of those.
 But as long as you have a good work ethic, you can actually achieve quite a bit,” he said.

 These perpetual moments of glory weren’t achieved in a snap.
 After many years of working the puzzle, Leaño has finally made a huge career leap.
 His rapid ascent brought out the best in him, just in time for what he calls “the biggest race of his entire life.”
 Leaño is already suiting up for the Ironman World Championships in Kona, Hawaii in which seven other Filipinos are also competing on Oct.
 13.

 “Man, I shouted (when I crossed the finish line in Subic).
 On the back of the medal, it says ‘Anything is possible.’
 It’s true.
 I was at the right place at the right time.
 I’m not going to pretend that it’s anywhere near other races.
 That’s the race that every other triathlete wants to get to.
 You’re going to be there with the best of the best.
 It’s going to be wild,” he says.